-Son Doug's 1999 full-custom twin-turbo C5 convertible on the Hot Rod Power Tour in 2011.
+Son Doug's 1999 twin-turbo C5 convertible.
 He modified every body panel, including construction of the full-width grille opening, custom hood, aerodynamic effects, mild flares and redesigned tail.

 The custom tail began as a fiberglass replacement bumper, shortened 2" in length and 2-1/2" in height.
 It required a huge amount of work, but resulted in a far less massive look.
 It's been executed in such an elegant manner that it has to be viewed next to a stock Vette to appreciate the differences.

 Doug's Vette in St Pete

 "Corvettes at the Pier" show.

 The turbos are buried deep in the engine compartment behind the gills, not visible from above; with the powerplant backed by a twin-disc clutch and 6-speed trans.

 26 boxes of components accompanied the body and chassis.
 All drivetrain, cooling system, brakes and ancillary components were sourced independently.